newpolygons/Blueberry/README.md

 2. Run `pip install -r requirements.txt` in terminal to install dependencies
 3. Start listening to music on Spotify
 4. Create and fill 'creds.txt' in the main directory (more info below)
-5. Run commands in requirments.txt
-6. Run src/main.py file
+5. Run src/main.py file
-7. Log in if web page comes up
+6. Log in if web page comes up
-8. Copy link of web page after signing in and paste into teminal
+7. Copy link of web page after signing in and paste into teminal
-9. Enjoy!
+8. Enjoy!

 ### creds.txt